madewithpixels/faulty-terminal/webflow/component-map.md

 2026-08-14.
 The earlier `rippleFadeStartTime` theory was wrong.

-1. **Remaining swaps** — `/estimate` only (see the rollout audit above).
-The portfolio pages and project template deliberately keep plain divs. madewithpixels also still holds the superseded 7-prop component `101353df-810e-81f4-1f09-7469ee61b273`, now unused.

-2. **Stray instance** on `/faulty-terminal-temp` — a second component instance sits directly on Body, outside the section, with all props blank.
-Invisible (defaults to `ripple: true` with nothing adding `does-ripple`) but running a full-viewport WebGL context.
-Safe to delete.

-3. **Self-contained library edition** — Navbar Light ships two components, one self-contained and one CDN, so the library always has a build that needs no external request.
+1. **Self-contained library edition** — Navbar Light ships two components, one self-contained and one CDN, so the library always has a build that needs no external request.
 Faulty Terminal only has the CDN edition.